 Here is how Severn's regulatory environment compares to surrounding municipalities:

-Severn and Oro-Medonte are the two clearest gaps left in central Ontario's STR regulatory map.
-Tiny Township (in north Simcoe) tightened its rules early and survived a Superior Court appeal in March 2025, that is one likely template.
-Orillia (immediately south of Severn on Lake Couchiching) is already strictly regulated.
-Hosts looking to operate without a principal residence rule in this area have a narrow window before Severn's framework lands.
+Oro-Medonte is now the clearest remaining gap in central Ontario's STR regulatory map.
+Tiny Township (in north Simcoe) tightened its rules early and survived a Superior Court appeal in March 2025.
+Orillia (immediately south of Severn on Lake Couchiching) is strictly regulated with a 150-licence cap and 4% MAT.
+Severn lands in between: regulated as of June 24, 2026, but with no licence cap, no MAT, and a modest $250 per bedroom fee, one of the more operator-friendly regulated markets in the region for investment properties.

 Best Severn Areas for Airbnb